 A sole managing conservator has the exclusive right to make all decisions for the child.
-Unless limited to by the court they will have the right to designate the primary residence, consent to any invasive procedures, consent to any treatments, etc. All decisions are made by the parent with sole managing conservatorship.
+Unless limited to by the court, they will have the right to designate the primary residence, consent to any invasive procedures, consent to any treatments, etc. The parent makes all decisions with sole managing conservatorship.

 Here the other parent will still get visitation of the child and is known as the possessory conservator.
 They will be able to “possess” their child through an ordered visitation schedule.

 Joint Managing Conservatorship

 In a joint managing conservatorship, both parents share the rights and duties of their child.
 They can either be given those rights and duties jointly, exclusively or independently.

 In JMC, a primary conservator will need to be designated, and this conservator will have the right to establish the child's primary residence.